Watershed (broadcasting): Canada

-The Code of Ethics and the Violence Code of the Canadian Association of Broadcasters (which does not include the Canadian Broadcasting Corporation and provincial public broadcasters such as TVOntario and Tele-Quebec, which are directly overseen by the CRTC) specify that broadcasters may not air programming that contains sexually explicit material or coarse or offensive language intended for adult audiences outside of the "late viewing period," which is defined as programming beginning at 9:00 p.m., and ending at 5:30 a.m.
+Commercial broadcasters who are members of the Canadian Association of Broadcasters follow a codes of conduct administered by the Canadian Broadcast Standards Council (CBSC).
+The CBSC codes specify that broadcasters may not air programming that contains sexually explicit material or coarse or offensive language intended for adult audiences outside of the "late viewing period," which is defined as programming beginning at 9:00 p.m., and ending at 5:30 a.m.
 Programs that begin before 9:00 p.m. are considered pre-watershed even if they run into this time period.
-In regards to time zones, the watershed is based on the time zone from which the signal originates.
+The watershed is based on the time zone from which the signal originates.
 11:00 p.m. is the watershed for radio broadcasting; before then and after 4:00 a.m., radio stations are forbidden from broadcasting content that glorifies violence, undue coarse language, or undue sexually explicit material.

-The Violence Code does provide some leniency for scheduling programs pre-watershed in order to exercise a terrestrial broadcaster's simsub rights (noting that viewers would have access to content advisories also mandated by the code).
+The Violence Code does provide some leniency for scheduling programs pre-watershed in order to exercise a terrestrial broadcaster's simsub rights (acknowledging that content advisories are also mandated by the code).
 However, in any case, no broadcaster may air material that contains "gratuitous violence in any form or which sanctions, promotes or glamourizes violence."

+Chile

+In Chile, prior to the establishment of content rating systems in 1993, watershed was the only way that television networks used to separate adult programs from the rest of the schedule.
+Back then, adult programming could only air after 21:30 (which, on most networks, coincided with the end of prime-time newscasts).
+It was later moved to 22:00.
+The Consejo Nacional de Televisión requires all networks (even pay TV channels based in Chile) to broadcast a warning shortly before the watershed (either as a standalone ident or as a lower-third); if they skip the warning, they risk facing a fine.
+Broadcasting the warning late also results in a fine, with TV+ receiving one in December 2020.
+The adult-programming period ends at 6:00 (though most networks ended it right after sign-off, as 24/7 stations weren't common prior to 2022).

+In April 2024, the CNTV's president, Mauricio Muñoz, revealed in an interview that the Asociación Nacional de Televisión, the Defensoría de la Niñez and other institutions solicited the regulator to move the watershed from 22:00 to 21:00.
+Reasons for the change included sleep-related health issues on children with the old watershed, and prime-time newscasts becoming more violent and crime-focused.
+The proposal was approved on 10 October 2024, though it was said it would only be moved once it was published on the Diario Oficial.
+The watershed was officially moved on 5 November 2024.

 Czech Republic

 In the Czech Republic, only programmes that "can be watched by children" can be aired until 22:00.
 After 22:00, adult-oriented programmes may be aired.
 They have to be marked with star on either corner of image.
+Notably Jednicka (CT1) and Dvojka (CT2) are among to include this logo until 2007.